 What is the difference between PIR and PCR packaging?

-PIR (Post-Industrial Recycled) material comes from production waste – we have our own regranulation line, giving us full control over the quality of our products.
-We issue a declaration confirming that the packaging is exempt from the product fee.
-PCR (Post-Consumer Recycled) material comes from recycled consumer products.
+PIR (Post-Industrial Recycled) is a material made from production waste – we have our own regranulation line, so we have full control over the quality of our products.
+We issue the appropriate declaration confirming that the packaging is exempt from the product fee.
+PCR (Post-Consumer Recycled), however, is a material derived from recycled consumer products.
+Packaging using both kinds of regranulates has very similar quality properties, but the availability of PIR is limited (Plast-Box post-production waste), while the availability of PCR has no quantity restrictions.

 09